jepegit/cellpy/docs/tutorials/getting_started_tutorial.rst

     The ``cellpy pull`` command can assist in downloading both examples and tests.

-Let's start by a trying to import ``cellpy`` in an interactive Python session.
+Start by trying to import ``cellpy`` in an interactive Python session.
 If you have an icon to press to start up the Python in interactive mode, do that (it could also be for example an ipython console or a Jupyter Notebook).
 You can also start an interactive Python session if you are in your terminal window of command window by just writing ``python`` and pressing enter.
+*Hint:* Remember to activate your cellpy (or whatever name you chose) environment.

 Once inside Python, try issuing ``import cellpy``.
 Hopefully you should not see any error-messages.